 About Asiatic Society of Bangladesh

-The Asiatic Society of Bangladesh is a non-political and non-profit research organization.
-A premier learned body committed to generation and dissemination of knowledge in the country, the Asiatic Society is managed by a 17-member Council elected by general members.
-This Council is the apex body of the Society.
-The tenure of the Council is two years.
-The President guides the Society and its Council in accordance with the provisions of the Society's Constitution.
-The General Secretary is the executive head of the Society.
-Policy matters are decided by the Council.
-There are several standing committees to help the Council implement its policies.
-The Council normally meets once a month.
+The Asiatic Society of Bangladesh is a non political and non profit research organisation registered under both Society Act of 1864 and NGO Bureau, Government of Bangladesh.
+A premier learned organisation in the country, the Society is managed by a 17-member council elected by members.
+The tenure is for two years.
+While the day-to-day affairs are managed by the General Secretary and Secretary, the policy matters are being discussed and adopted by the Council.
+There are several standing subject committees to help the Council implementing its policies.
+The Council meets mandatorily at least once a month.
 The office bearers and members of the Council work on honourary basis.